haptork/CsaranshDB/progress.md

 - ~~Add logging flags for c++.~~
 - Legend for orientations, mesh shapes etc.
-- Add more columns to maintable.
+- ~~Add more columns to maintable.~~
+- Deploy to Aws.

+TODO:

 - fix wrong row count on excluding a single row from the statistics using the second action button.
+- Add mesh for 7? and no component defect clusters.
+- Change icon for temperature in outline.
-- Deploy to Aws.
+- links to cascadesdb in infile and xyzfile.